krconv/LetterCraze/LetterCraze/README.txt

 Group Project Final Implementation

-**Important Note about Testing**
-Run the tests on a new version of the project.
-(ie. before you have added or edited any levels with LevelBuilder or played any levels in LetterCraze).
+ **General Notes**
 To run LevelBuilder, navigate to the src folder and the scandium package.
 Run the file titled LevelBuilder as a Java Application.
 To run LetterCraze, navigate to the src folder and the scandium package.
 Run the file titled LetterCraze as a Java Application.

+**Important Note about Testing**
+Run the tests on a new version of the project.
+(ie. before you have added or edited any levels with LevelBuilder or played any levels in LetterCraze).
+	If you do not do so, refresh the Package Explorer View for the Project and then delete the file named LetterCrazeProgress.xml under the main LetterCraze folder before running the tests.
+	*DO NOT DELETE THE FILE IN scandium.common.resources

 **LetterCraze**